The Allom Cup is an intercollegiate race organised by ULBC. This year’s race is on Saturday 30th of November at 9.00

 The race is between all the University of London Collegiate boat clubs, it is raced on the ebb from ULBC to Mortlake Anglian and Alpha Boat Club, and on the flood in the opposite direction.

 Novice, Intermediate, Senior

-ENTRIES ARE NOW CLOSED.
-IF YOU HAVE MISSED THE DEADLINE AND WOULD LIKE TO ENTER PLEASE CONTACT FREYA: email@example.com
+ENTRIES ARE NOW OPEN.
+IF YOU HAVE ANY QUESTIONS ABOUT ENTRIES PLEASE CONTACT NATALIE: firstname.lastname@example.org

 Clubs with doubling up issues please get in touch as soon as possible so that these can be accommodated in the race draw.

 Please note that this year’s race will be run with a tide change in the middle of the day.
 This means that the racing programme will be very tight so prompt boating is key.
 Depending on the volume of entries ULBC receives some crews may not be included in the draw, please ensure entries are made on time to avoid this.
 Every effort will be made to ensure that each club has at least one of their entries in each category.

 £80 per 8+.